-time interval

-altitude

-altitude unit
+altitude unit: feet

-date/time

-map datum

-1 second

-GPS

-foot

-local time
+date/time: local time

-WGS84/UTM
+map datum: WGS84 / UTM

 To qualify as backup a competitor's logger should be set up to a time interval of 5 seconds or less.
+Satellite based augmentation (WAAS) should be enabled.
+Track with other interval between track points (irrespectively of device) will not be accepted as backup tracks.